NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 ==============================

 Before combining N-gram LMs install required OpenGrm NGram library using `scripts/installers/install_opengrm.sh <https://github.com/NVIDIA/NeMo/blob/stable/scripts/installers/install_opengrm.sh>`__.
-Alternatively, you can build Docker image `scripts/installers/Dockerfile.ngramtools <https://github.com/NVIDIA/NeMo/blob/stable/scripts/installers/Dockerfile.ngramtools>`__ with all the necessary dependencies.
+Alternatively, you can use Docker image `scripts/installers/Dockerfile.ngramtools <https://github.com/NVIDIA/NeMo/blob/stable/scripts/installers/Dockerfile.ngramtools>`__ with all the necessary dependencies.

 To combine two N-gram language models, you can use the script ngram_merge.py located at `scripts/asr_language_modeling/ngram_lm/ngram_merge.py <https://github.com/NVIDIA/NeMo/blob/stable/scripts/asr_language_modeling/ngram_lm/ngram_merge.py>`__.

 This script interpolate two ARPA N-gram language models and creates a KenLM binary file that can be used with the beam search decoders on top of ASR models.
 You can specify weights (`--alpha` and `--beta`) for each of the models (`--ngram_a` and `--ngram_b`) correspondingly: `alpha` * `ngram_a` + `beta` * `ngram_b`.
-This script supports both character level and BPE level encodings and models which is detected automatically from the type of the model.
+This script supports both character level and BPE level encodings and models which are detected automatically from the type of the model.

 To combine two N-gram models, you can use the following command:

 .. code-block::

     python ngram_merge.py  --kenlm_bin_path <path to the bin folder of KenLM library> \
+                    --ngram_bin_path  <path to the bin folder of OpenGrm Ngram library> \
                     --arpa_a <path to the ARPA N-gram model file A> \
                     --alpha <weight of N-gram model A> \
                     --arpa_b <path to the ARPA N-gram model file B> \